Tok3n/CloudDocumentation/API.md

 In the attribute `public-key` instead of `{{YOUR-PUBLIC-KEY}}` you will include the **Public Key** you got from the Tok3n Cloud Dashboard, and in the attribute `user-key` instead of `{{THE-USER-KEY}}` you will use the `UserKey` of the Tok3n Cloud API User (the one we tell you to store a side with the user in the database).
 Again to this tag you can add any other attribute you want for example an **id** if you want to reference it later (you will need it).

+When you insert his tag only the QR will appear because in this scenario we already know who is trying to autenticate.

 In all the other steps, the way the Tok3n Cloud API works is the same as in the *User Vinculation*.